kylesean/augo/CONTRIBUTING.md

-# Contributing to AI Financial Assistant
+# Contributing to Augo

-First off, thank you for considering contributing to AI Financial Assistant!
+First off, thank you for considering contributing to **Augo**!
 It's people like you that make the open source community such an amazing place to learn, inspire, and create.

 ## Code of Conduct